-Add a touch of Thailand to your next backyard BBQ and grilling party with this recipe for grill roasted pecans.
+Grill roasted nuts add a touch of Thailand or Indonesia to your next BBQ and grilling party with this recipe.

 If you’re a fan of Thai satay then you’re sure to fall in love with this unique grilled twist on roasted peanuts.

 Be sure to visit our “how-to” post on party nuts here to learn more about grill roasted nuts including the best tools for grilling the nuts, suggested ingredients for customizing this and other recipes and so much more!

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

 - Fire up.
 Preheat your grill/smoker to 225°F (107°C) in the indirect zone.